Population: Approximately 17,3 million inhabitants

 Language: The official language is Spanish, but English is spoken in most hotels, stores and tourist sites.
 French and German are less frequent.
-Several other dialects are also spoken, such as Quechua, Cofan, Siona, Huaorani, Shuar and Tsachila.
+Several other indigenous languages are also spoken, such as Kichwa, Wao tededo, Shuar – Achuar and Tsafiki.

 Religion: The Roman Catholic religion predominates for approximately 95% of the population.